comby-tools/comby-decomposer/README.md

 By default programs are decomposed around delimiter syntax like `(...)`, `{...}` and `[...]`.
 This means that `comby-decomposer` looks for this syntax and un-substitutes the program around these patterns.
+It will also look for nested syntax inside these.
 You can use any comby pattern you like though!
 I These patterns are defined inside `extraction_specifications` using a simple [configuration file](https://comby.dev/docs/configuration) and you'll find the default ones for parentheses, braces, and brackets in there already.
 But if you wanted to